Chanan Colman: Early years (2004–2010)

 In 2004, Colman started his professional career with the Finnish team Lappeenrannan NMKY.
-In his first two seasons with Lappeenrannan, Colman won the Finnish League and the Finnish Cup for two consecutive years.
+In his first two seasons in Lappeenranta, Colman won the Finnish League and the Finnish Cup for two consecutive years.
 He was also named the 2006 Finnish League Finals MVP.

-On September 7, 2006, Colman signed with the Israeli team Ironi Ashkelon for the 2006–07 season.
-On November 19, 2006, Colman recorded a career-high 26 points, shooting 8-of-11 from the field in a 78–86 loss to Hapoel Jerusalem.
-On December 25, 2006, Colman received an Israeli passport.
+On 7 September 2006, Colman signed with the Israeli team Ironi Ashkelon for the 2006–07 season.
+On 19 November 2006, Colman recorded a career-high 26 points, shooting 8-of-11 from the field in a 78–86 loss to Hapoel Jerusalem.
+On 25 December 2006, Colman received an Israeli passport.

-On August 30, 2007, Colman signed a one-year deal with Hapoel Gilboa Afula.
+On 30 August 2007, Colman signed a one-year deal with Hapoel Gilboa Afula.

 Svendborg Rabbits (2010–2012)

-On July 1, 2010, Colman signed a two-year deal with Danish team Svendborg Rabbits.
-On February 16, 2012, Colman tied his career-high 26 points, shooting 11-of-14 from the field, along with four rebounds and seven assists in a 109–94 win over Copenhagen Wolfpack.
+On 1 July 2010, Colman signed a two-year deal with Danish team Svendborg Rabbits.
+On 16 February 2012, Colman tied his career-high 26 points, shooting 11-of-14 from the field, along with four rebounds and seven assists in a 109–94 win over Copenhagen Wolfpack.
 In his second season with Svendborg, Colman was named the Basketligaen MVP and led Svendborg to the 2012 Basketligaen Finals, where they eventually lost to Bakken Bears.
 In 40 games played for Svendborg, he averaged 15.6 points, 4.5 assists, 4 rebounds and 1.1 steals per game.

 Maccabi Haifa (2012–2013)

-On August 8, 2012, Colman signed with Maccabi Haifa for the 2012–2013 season.
+On 8 August 2012, Colman signed with Maccabi Haifa for the 2012–2013 season.
 That season, Colman won the 2013 Israeli League Championship with Haifa.

 Hapoel Jerusalem / Rishon LeZion (2013–14)

-On July 31, 2013, Colman signed with Hapoel Jerusalem for the 2013–2014 season.
-However, on February 19, 2014, Colman parted ways with Jerusalem and signed with Maccabi Rishon LeZion for the rest of the season.
+On 31 July 2013, Colman signed with Hapoel Jerusalem for the 2013–2014 season.
+However, on 19 February 2014, Colman parted ways with Jerusalem and signed with Maccabi Rishon LeZion for the rest of the season.

 Randers Cimbria (2014)

-On July 4, 2014, Colman signed with the Danish team Randers Cimbria.
-However, On December 5, 2014, he parted ways with the team after appearing in nine games.
+On 4 July 2014, Colman signed with the Danish team Randers Cimbria.
+However, On 5 December 2014, he parted ways with the team after appearing in nine games.

 Return to Maccabi Haifa (2014–2016)

-On December 5, 2014, Colman signed a one-year deal with Maccabi Haifa.
-On March 3, 2015, Colman participated in the 2015 Israeli League All-Star Game and the Three-Point Shootout during the same event.
+On 5 December 2014, Colman signed a one-year deal with Maccabi Haifa.
+On 3 March 2015, Colman participated in the 2015 Israeli League All-Star Game and the Three-Point Shootout during the same event.

-On June 3, 2015, Colman signed a two-year contract extension with Maccabi Haifa.
+On 3 June 2015, Colman signed a two-year contract extension with Maccabi Haifa.
 That season, Colman was named Maccabi Haifa's team captain.
 In 35 games played during the 2015–16 season, he averaged 9.6 points, 2.8 rebounds, 2.5 assists and 1.6 steals.

 Hapoel Eilat (2016–2017)

-On July 21, 2016, Colman signed with Hapoel Eilat for the 2016–2017 season.
+On 21 July 2016, Colman signed with Hapoel Eilat for the 2016–2017 season.
 Colman helped Eilat reach the 2017 Israeli League Playoffs as the second seed, but they eventually were eliminated by his former team Maccabi Rishon LeZion.

 Hapoel Holon (2017–2018)

-On July 15, 2017, Colman signed with Hapoel Holon for the 2017–2018 season.
+On 15 July 2017, Colman signed with Hapoel Holon for the 2017–2018 season.
 Colman won the 2018 Israeli State Cup with Holon, as well as reaching the 2018 Israeli League Final, where they eventually lost to Maccabi Tel Aviv.